 Ford was another big brand that created its own fleet of car haulers.
 It seems, however, that their experiments were more successful – both in terms of design and safety.
 The Ford COE is still one of the most favored haulers because of its chubby vintage shape.
 Cute would be the word that fits it best.
 Safety aside, when we see the COE hauler in bright colors, we can’t say no to the adventure!

 What we can’t restrain from looking at is the elegance of the design of the race car haulers!

 Maybe they did not look quite like this in their original versions, but the restored ones are way too smooth and sleek for us to handle calmly.
 Especially the Scarab Transporter that got tons of media attention in the past years.
 When it was originally built, it was destined for Lance Reventlow’s European F1 season, built in Italy on a Fiat chassis.
 It was then sold to Carroll Shelby for the 1964 European racing season who gave it the blue color that made it so popular today.
 It took over $600,000 to be restored but we can honestly admit it was worth every penny.

 Remembering that these were some of the first car carriers ever makes me shiver.
-In some of them beauty prevailed over safety precautions for sure.
+In some of them, beauty prevailed over safety precautions for sure.
 But it is still sad that there is not that much thought put into design these days.
 Curiosity makes me want to see one of these exact car carriers on the road today.
-Reason, however, is screaming to leave it all in the past and be thankful for the evolution of technology and intelligence which have brought us safer and more secure option.
+The reason, however, is screaming to leave it all in the past and be thankful for the evolution of technology and intelligence which have brought us safer and more secure options.